Flow rate

 For many nozzles n = 0.5 which means the quotation simply becomes

-This is commonly used to apply to all nozzle but it is in fact erroneous to do so for some nozzles.
-In particular non spiral design full cone nozzles and wide angle full cone nozzles will have an n exponent o 0.46 or 0.44.
+This is commonly used to apply to all nozzles but it is, in fact, erroneous to do so for some nozzles.
+In particular non-spiral design full cone nozzles and wide angle full cone nozzles - they will have an 'n' exponent of 0.46 or 0.44.

 Specific gravity

 If the fluid is heavier or lighter than water this too must be compensated for when calculating flow rates.
-Heavier fluids will experience a lower flow than water and visa versa.
+Heavier fluids will experience a lower flow than water and vice versa.

 Q1 = Flow rate for a fluid of SG1